A bot is an automated

 Models like users, accounts, static data collections can live in SQLite/Postgres adhering to Django ORM.
 And all the robust data models can live in MongoDB (using PyMongo), which might compromise with ORM, but it turns out we might not really need the object-relational mapping support.

 This should solve the problem.

-This approach used by one of the bigger communities and therefore to understand further refer to the link 3.0 mentioned in the list of references.
-Also few insider thoughts can be encountered in the link 4.0 from the list of references.
+This approach used by one of the bigger communities and therefore to understand further refer to link 3.0 mentioned in the list of references.
+Also, a few insider thoughts can be encountered in link 4.0 from the list of references.